miku/es-hf-2014-05-28/README.md

 * Experiment more with different `input`, e.g. word bigrams, ...

 * Is it feasible to use the fast completion suggester as a hook and load more info in subsequent request?
-* How to prevent to much flickering?
+* How to prevent too much flickering?
 Query Throttling?
 * How to make React frontend mobile friendly?
 * ...